 On the live version, Simon slows it down; the new pace blunts some of the recorded version’s cold, dance-y punch.
 The weight of the words seems to sink a little deeper, at least, it does when you just listen to the track on its own.
 On video, when the camera pans the audience, large chunks seem to be moving as one, rollicking back and forth in waves.
 They have what I once had, too, not long ago: the sort of disconnect from cynicism that makes it possible to dance so easily.

 The “Graceland” moment arrives a little over halfway through the show.
 By now, the early evening golden hour light has given way to darkness and I can imagine the air is thick with marijuana smoke and everyone is so in their groove that when the bassline begins to rip like a car engine revving, they are more than ready to hop in and go.
-“Graceland” is one Paul Simon’s most well-known songs, a track that, if not impossible to not like, then impossible to have gone through life never hearing.
-A post-breakup travelogue through the American south, it is at once a breakdown song and a breakthrough song.
+“Graceland” is one Paul Simon’s most well-known songs, a track that, if not impossible to not like, is one impossible to have gone through life never hearing.
+A post-breakup travelogue through the American South, it is at once a breakdown song and a breakthrough song.
 It is about the one thing we cannot seem to do right now, no matter how much we wish: running away from that which troubles us, hoping that, even if we don’t find enlightenment at the end of our pilgrimage, then at least some distraction will come our way on the open road.